taqu/cppecc/README.md

 ```

 # Limitations
-I limit the size of redundant symbols (error correction capacity) for my use.
+I limit the size of redundant symbols (that means the error correction capacity) for my use.
 It's equivalent to about 10% error correnction capability.
-You can change this with the constant `RS_MAX_ECC_SIZE`.
+You can change this with the constant `CPPECC_MAX_ECC_SIZE`.

 ## Generation Polynomial
 I choose a primitive `0x11D` for the generation polynomial (from the specification of the QR code).
 You may be able to change it, but should regenerate tables 'gfexp' and 'gflog'.

+# Warning
+I'm not a mathematician, an engineer.
+Use carefully, when you use this.

 # License
 This software is distributed under two licenses 'The MIT License' or 'Public Domain', choose whichever you like.